Lonewolfenrir/FunSec/README.md

   |-WoLFPSort-master
 ```

-This script only runs in **Linux** and Perl needs to be installed.

 #### SignalP 4.1 ####

-First to download SignalP 4.1, visit <http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?signalp> and download the program for the Unix platform.
+First, to download SignalP 4.1 visit <http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?signalp> and download the program for the Unix platform.
 You should receive a tar.gz file.
-To untar the file use the following command line:
+To untar the file use the following command in your terminal:

 ```
 tar -zxvf FILE.tar.gz
 ```

 This will create a directory called signalp-4.1.
 You must move this directory into the bin directory of this script.

-Now you must edit the file signalp in the directory bin/signalp-4.1/.
+Then you must edit the file signalp in the directory bin/signalp-4.1/.
 You should see something like this:

 ```
 # full path to the signalp-4.1 directory on your system (mandatory)